Work in Canada

 5 Top Tips on How to Get a Job Offer in Canada in 2020

 COVID-19 has left the world in a state of uncertainty, with various countries facing lockdowns worldwide in an attempt to help reduce and flatten the curve of the spread of the virus.
 And although it has had and continues to have an effect on all nations and the economy, there is hope.

 Canada has shown tremendous strength and support towards its people, offering $2,000 every month for the next 4 months to help pay for necessities such as groceries, to pay for rent or simply to help businesses keep their staff on payroll and keep their companies afloat.

-Canada has also not shown any signs of slowing down on its plan to revive its economy by inviting 1 million foreign workers to apply for permanent residency and build a future for themselves and their loved ones in the True North.
-With thousands of jobs currently available, the government continues to process Canadian visa applications to help fill the current labour gap that the country is facing.
+Canada has also not shown any signs of slowing down on its plan to revive its economy by inviting 1 million foreign workers to apply for permanent residency and build a future for themselves and their loved ones in the True North by 2022.
+With thousands of jobs currently available, the Government continues to process Canadian visa applications to help fill the current labour gap that the country is facing.

 Now it seems that certain high priority occupations may have a quicker turnaround time in the application process than others.
 These occupations fall predominantly in the agriculture, food processing and transportation sectors.

 Keep reading to find out if you qualify for a fast-tracked application and top tips on how to get your dream job.

 5 Top Tips to Apply for Jobs in Canada in 2020

 Starting your application for work in Canada is daunting, especially if this is the first time that you're applying for a job abroad.
 But with this helpful step-by-step guide, you could be on your way to applying for permanent residency in Canada in time at all.

 Here are our top 5 tips that you should focus on when applying for a job in Canada: